Turkey mourns tens of thousands of deaths, surrounded by ruins from last year's earthquake - ExBulletin

 Turkey mourns tens of thousands of deaths, surrounded by ruins from last year's earthquake

-Millions of people in Turkey are mourning the loss of more than 53,000 friends, relatives and neighbors in last year's catastrophic earthquake.

-ISTANBUL– Millions of people across Turkey will mourn the loss of more than 53,000 friends, relatives and neighbors on Tuesday following the catastrophic earthquake that struck the country a year ago.
+ISTANBUL Millions of people across Turkey on Tuesday mourned the loss of more than 53,000 friends, relatives and neighbors in the country. catastrophic earthquake a year ago.

 To mark what it calls the disaster of the century, the government has organized a series of events to commemorate the first anniversary of the disaster in southern Turkey.